thebrianbug/macro-notes/src/coins/polkadot-case.md

 ## Major Bullish Arguments

 1. Wood's observation that many special-purpose systems can outperform a general-purpose system is true in many areas of technology and real life.
 This suggests that the many-blockchain future is very likely to occur.
 DOT makes operating in a future with many different blockchains much easier than was previously possible.
+1. DOT has achieved extraordinary popularity with developers since even before its launch.
+The DOT token has been in the top 10 cryptocurrencies by market cap for much of its existence, showing immense popularity with investors as well.
+1. By first focusing on the Layer-0 protocol, DOT has a chance to deliver production-ready products to market long before the upgrade to ETH 2.0 is complete.

 ## Major Counterarguments